HEP-KBFI/fgamma/README.md

 	      --cutoff=CUT           define an energy cutoff (in GeVs) -m, --model=MODELFILE      set the YAML file used to model the geometry (default: model.yml)
+	      --spaceonly            only accept particles on the outer boundary

 	 Other:
 	  -?, --help                 Give this help list